kontent-ai/delivery-sdk-net/README.md

 `GetItem()` and `GetItems()` dynamic queries are intentionally excluded from SDK caching (runtime-typed results), so they always return `IsCacheHit == false`.

 > [!IMPORTANT]
-> When `WaitForLoadingNewContent` is effectively enabled for a request (globally or via query override), the SDK bypasses its local cache for that request path (no cache read and no cache write).
+> When `WaitForLoadingNewContent(true)` is enabled on a query, the SDK bypasses its local cache for that request path (no cache read and no cache write).

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.